TravelFiend/bus-mall/plan.md

 ## What pages will need to be created?

-- Html page with basic page structure
+- Html page with basic page structure ***
 - CSS stylesheet
 - CSS reset
-- Data
+- Data ***
 - Tests
-- Functions
+- Functions ---
 - Function implementation

 ## What data will need to be saved, updated, and when?

-- number ot times the 3 images are shown
+- number of times the 3 images are shown
 - number of times an image appears
 - number of times a particular product has been selected
 - whether or not an image was just shown